wilsonzlin/queued/README.md

 Currently, queued supports Linux only.

 queued requires persistent storage, and it's preferred to provide a block device directly (e.g. `/dev/my_block_device`), to bypass the file system.
 Alternatively, a standard file can be used too (e.g. `/var/lib/queued/data`).
-In either case, the entire device/file will be used, and it must have a size that's a multiple of 1024 bytes.
+In either case, the entire device/file will be used.

 ### Install